chrismejia/express-mongoose-md-blog/notes/markdown-blog-lesson.md

 ### 1.31.3.
 New `Talent` prep & deconstructing this `POST`'s `req.body`

+Import the `Talent` model into `talentRouter`.
+In the `/talents` index `POST` route, we're gonna be interacting with the DB, so make sure to convert this to an `async` function.

 The console output tells us that `req.body` is an `Object`.
 In Javascript, we can deconstruct collections, like arrays and objects, to make variable creation and value assignment easier.

 In this case, deconstruction will allow us omit the leading `req.body` we'd normally use to use the values of the form object.